Supported PlatformsProject Types: Desktop Platforms: macOS, Windows, Linux

-OS X Cocoa limits ComboBox height to just a single size.
-Any changes to the Height property are ignored.
+The ComboBox height is limited to just a single size on macOS, so any changes to the Height property are ignored.

 On Cocoa, the maximum number of visible rows in the dropdown is 15.
 You can adjust this number using this declare, passing in the ComboBox's handle for controlHandle: